Danny Logan

-Danny Logan (born September 30, 1997) is an American professional lacrosse player who plays as a defensive midfielder for Atlas Lacrosse Club of the Premier Lacrosse League and as a defenseman for the San Diego Seals of the National Lacrosse League.
+Danny Logan (born September 30, 1997) is an American professional lacrosse player who plays as a defensive midfielder for Atlas Lacrosse Club of the Premier Lacrosse League (PLL) and as a defenseman for the San Diego Seals of the National Lacrosse League (NLL).

 Early life and career

 Logan was born in Columbus, Ohio to Whitney and Karen Logan.
 He grew up in Upper Arlington, Ohio, where he attended Upper Arlington High School, earning four varsity letters in hockey and lacrosse.
 In lacrosse, he was a two-time All-American and state champion, and was named Ohio Player of the Year as a senior in 2016.
-His family was athletic, with both grandfathers and an uncle having played football for Ohio State.
+His family was athletic, with both grandfathers and an uncle, Jeff Logan, having played football for Ohio State.
+His paternal grandfather, Dick Logan, played in the NFL for the Green Bay Packers.
+Another uncle, Jud Logan, represented the United States in the hammer throw at four Olympic Games, captaining the team in 1992.

 College career

 Logan played five seasons at the University of Denver as a short stick defensive midfielder, also playing on the wing for faceoffs and sparingly playing offense.
 He spent five years with the Pioneers, graduating 8th all-time in school history in ground balls (186), and third in caused turnovers (50).
 He was a two-time First Team All-Big East member, and a First Team All-American in his final season.
 Logan graduated with a bachelor's degree in international business and finance, and a master's degree in applied qualitative finance.